phcp/demos/android/README.md

 # Android

 ## [TGF Demo](android/forms-screenlet-demo): This demo is about a Insurance Company that uses Liferay Screens for levarage it's App.
+To run this use the [INSTALLATION GUIDELINE](forms-screenlet-demo/README)
  This demo use the following Liferay Technologies:
   - Backend:
     - [Liferay CE](https://github.com/liferay/liferay-portal)
     - [Liferay Forms](https://forms.liferay.com)